Mc4minta/Mc4minta/README.md

 # About me
 Hi I'm Min, I build for fun and love CTF.

-Will be studying Computer Engineering at KMUTT 🐜 in 2025
+I am pursuing a Computer Engineering Bachelor degree at KMUTT 🐜.

-Currently trying to learn development
+Currently trying to learn development / low level / and anything that would get me job or tech me newthing I live to learn the things I want to, not only technology btw, I do everything I like!

+Life is a journey for learning!!!

 Interests: Cybersecurity, CTF